ucsb-cs16-s19-nichols/ucsb-cs16-s19-nichols.github.io/_lab/lab02.md

 * Next, generate a private/public key pair and upload your public key to your github account.
 To do this refer to this tutorial: [https://ucsb-cs56-pconrad.github.io/topics/github_ssh_keys/](https://ucsb-cs56-pconrad.github.io/topics/github_ssh_keys/) In the process of setting up your key pair, when asked for a passphrase just press enter.
 By doing this step you will avoid having to enter a password or passphrase everytime you push your code to git.

-## Step 1b: Create a new repo, add your partner as collaborator and clone the git repo that contains the starter code
+## Step 1b: Create a new repo, add your partner as collaborator (if applicable) and clone the git repo that contains the starter code

 * Create a repo for this lab on the pilot's github account (just like you did in lab00): To do this, open a browser and navigate to [www.github.com](www.github.com).
 Log into the pilot's github account.
 From the drop down menu on the left, select our class organization: ucsb-cs16-s19-nichols and proceed to create a new repo.
 You may refer to the instructions in lab00.
 Follow this naming convention: If your github username is jgaucho and your partner's is alily, your should name your repo lab02_agaucho_alily (usernames appear in alphabetical order).
 Also you must set the visibity of your repo to be 'PRIVATE' when creating it.
 We will not repeat these instructions in subsequent labs.